koerismo/vtf-js/README.md

 *A javascript IO library for the Valve Texture Format.*

 ## Overview
 `vtf-js` is a canvas-independent library for reading and authoring Vtfs.
-The library supports encoding and decoding VTF versions 7.1 - 7.6, including Strata-format compressed Vtfs.
+The library supports encoding and decoding VTF versions 7.1 - 7.6, including Strata-format compressed Vtfs when `fflate` is installed.
 Mipmap generation is automated by default, however interfaces for manually specifying image data for each mipmap are also available (see `VDataCollection`).

 The following formats are supported by default.